astropy/astroquery/docs/jplhorizons/jplhorizons.rst

 Please note the formatting of this table, which is done automatically.
 Above the dashes in the first two lines, you have the column name and its unit.
-Every column is assigned a unit from `astropy units`_.
+Every column is assigned a unit from `astropy.units`.
 We will learn later how to use these units.